codacy/chart/docs/configuration/monitoring.md

 This solution is considerably more resource demanding than Crow, and is recommended only for more advanced usage.
 Furthermore, its installation, configuration, and management require a deeper knowledge of Kubernetes as each component must be carefully tweaked to match your specific use case, using as starting point the `.yaml` values files provided by us.

-The instructions below cover the basic installation of the components in this monitoring stack.
+The instructions below cover the basic installation of these monitoring services using the [Kube Prometheus Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

-### 1. Installing Prometheus

-The simplest way to set up Prometheus in your cluster is by using the [Prometheus Operator](https://github.com/helm/charts/tree/master/stable/prometheus-operator) bundle.

-Add the custom resources required for installing this bundle in your cluster:

 !!! important
-    **If you're using MicroK8s** use `microk8s.kubectl` instead of `kubectl`.
+    **If you're using MicroK8s** run `alias kubectl=microk8s.kubectl`.

+### 1. Install custom resources

+Add the custom resources required for installing the monitoring bundle in your cluster:

 ```bash
 kubectl apply -f "https://raw.githubusercontent.com/coreos/prometheus-operator/release-0.38/example/prometheus-operator-crd/monitoring.coreos.com_alertmanagers.yaml"